-- 1. Where a standard is referenced it is to be read as amended by the acceptable solution or verification method as applicable. - 2.
-Sources of information also include the Building Act 2004 and its regulations, including the Building Code (Schedule 1 of the Building Regulations 1992), Acceptable Solutions and Verification Methods, and relevant cited standards. - 3.
-The quality and assurance that the supplied products meet the performance claims stated in this passTM are the responsibility of the company that is the holder of this passTM.
+1. Where a standard is referenced it is to be read as amended by the acceptable solution or verification method as applicable.
+2. Sources of information also include the Building Act 2004 and its regulations, including the Building Code (Schedule 1 of the Building Regulations 1992), Acceptable Solutions and Verification Methods, and relevant cited standards.
+3. The product is not subject to a warning or ban under section 26 of the Building Act.
+4. For overseas manufacturer details, where applicable, refer to the company that is the holder of this passTM.
+5. The quality and assurance that the supplied products meet the performance claims stated in this passTM are the responsibility of the company that is the holder of this passTM.
+6. The availability of the information about the supplied products required to be disclosed under s14G(3) is the responsibility of the company that is the holder of this passTM.

-LMA Timber confirms that if Hardwood Horizontal Cladding system is used in accordance with the requirements of this passTM the product will comply with the NZ Building Code and other performance claims set out in this passTM and the company has met all of its obligations under s14 G of the Building Act.
+LMA Timber Ltd confirms that if the Hardwood Horizontal Cladding system is used in accordance the requirements of this passTM the product will comply with the NZ Building Code and other performance claims set out in this passTM and the company has met all of its obligations under s14G(2) of the Building Act.

 Date of first issue: 17/05/2023

-Date of current issue: 22/05/2023
+Date of current issue: 19/05/2025

 NZBN: 9429046749680